KhronosGroup/SYCL_Reference/source/iface/queue.rst

 ======================  ===
-propList                See `Queue Properties`_ asyncHandler            Called for asynchronous exceptions deviceSelector          Selects device for queue syclDevice              Device for queue syclContext             Associate queue with the context
+propList                See `Queue Properties`_ asyncHandler            Called for asynchronous exceptions, see :ref:`async_handler` deviceSelector          Selects device for queue syclDevice              Device for queue syclContext             Associate queue with the context